3 February-19 April 2016 (E05216) | Register for this course (page opens in new window)

 Tuition fee for participants: US$ 725 (after 1 December 2015: US$ 825); tuition for auditors: US$ 275 (US$ 350 after 1 December 2015).
 Payments can be made online with major credit cards (Discover, MasterCard, Visa), PayPal, bank transfer (additional fee applies) and money transfer (Western Union, MoneyGram).
 Bulk rates are available.
 Payments are due upon registration.

 How to register

-Register for this course (opens in new window).
-Early registration and payment deadline: 23 August 2015.
+Register for this course (page opens in new window).
+Early registration and payment deadline: 1 December 2015.
 However, registrations are accepted on a first-come-first-served basis.
 Please be advised that courses generally fill up quickly!

 Frequently Asked Questions